CZ-NIC/knot/doc/man_knsupdate.rst

   Print help and usage.

 **-k** *keyfile*
-  Use TSIG key stored in a file *keyfile* to authenticate the request.
+  Use the TSIG key stored in a file *keyfile* to authenticate the request.
 The file should contain the key in the same format, which is accepted by the **-y** option.